Davide-Zamboni/CSI_Complete_Guide/README.md

 # CSI: a Complete Guide
-This is a complete guide for how to use RT-AC86U for generate and collect CSI data in real time.
+This is a complete guide for how to use RT-AC86U for generate and collect channel state information Wi-Fi data in real time.
 # Table of Contents
 - [Requirements](#requirements)
 - [Setup](#setup)